-Gilbert White, Britain’s first naturalist, loved the wooded chalk hills of the South Downs.
-When, in the 18th century, he described Selborne as a ‘rural, sheltered, unobserved retreat’, he could have been writing about the area today.
+Gilbert White, Britain’s first naturalist, loved the wooded chalk hills of the South Downs, and when he described Selborne as a ‘rural, sheltered, unobserved retreat’ back in the 18th century, he could have been writing about the area today.

-At Gilbert white’s House & Garden and the Oates Collection visitors can discover three fascinating stories about explorers of the Natural World: Gilbert White himself, whose Natural History of Selborne in 1789 started the science of ecology; Captain Lawrence Oates, soldier, explorer and Antarctic hero; Frank Oates, explorer and naturalist.
+At Gilbert White’s House and the Oates Collection, visitors can discover three fascinating stories about explorers of the Natural World: Gilbert White - whose natural history of Selborne in 1789 started the science of ecology; Captain Lawrence Oates - soldier, explorer and Antarctic hero and Frank Oates - explorer and naturalist.

 Content provided by East Hampshire Tourism

 VisitEngland would like to invite you to take part in a short survey about our website.

 It should take no more than a couple of minutes.